 3.3.a.
-There must be a minimum of two fellows in the program at all times.
-(Core)
+There should be a minimum of one fellow in the program at all times.
+(Detail)

 3.4.
 Fellow Transfers

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation.
 (Core)